pixano/pixano/docs/docs/index.md

 ```

+## Converting your existing datasets to Pixano format

+Please refer to the [dataset notebooks](https://github.com/pixano/pixano/tree/main/notebooks/datasets) for information on how to convert your datasets.

 ## Using the Pixano Explorer

-*We will soon provide a guide on how to convert your datasets to parquet format to access them with Pixano.*

 ### Launching the Explorer from a terminal